Brooklyn’s Best Music Venue Is in Trouble

 A couple of nights before, psycho mambo band Gato Loco blasted through a set of percussively stalking noir themes with frequent detours into Ethio-jazz.
 And the Saturday before that, the band in the back room was Les Chauds Lapins, who unveiled a bunch of lush new classically-infused string arrangements to bolster the droll, surrealistic French swing they’ve made a name for themselves with, mostly here.
 There is nowhere else in New York, maybe in the world, where you can hear such diversely entertaining talent – and unless the venue can come up with seventy grand, there may not be one anywhere.

 They’ve raised a little more than half of that via Indiegogo with a month to go.
 There are all sorts of awesome musical perks for contributing.
 Characteristically, the amount you can donate on the page peaks out at $1000.
-These guys are populist to the core, and probably assume (pretty accurately, actually), that nobody has more than that to spare.
+These guys are populist to the core, and probably assume that nobody has more than that to spare.

 But this blog believes in angels.
 That’s a matter of personal experience.
-Having experienced a wave of computer meltdowns over the years, and having been rescued every time by a global support system, it seems more than reasonable to believe that there might be someone out there who’s experienced a degree of personal success and would take pride in rescuing a venue in a time of dire need.
+Having sustained a wave of computer meltdowns over the years, and having been rescued every time by a global support system, it seems more than reasonable to believe that there might be someone out there who’s experienced a degree of personal success and would take pride in rescuing a venue in a time of dire need.
 You can talk to owners Olivier Conan and Vincent Douglas – the brain trust of legendary psychedelic cumbia band Chicha Libre – here.

 Another way to help is to treat yourself to a night of some of Barbes’ stable of amazing bands, who are playing a benefit concert on June 9 at Drom featuring mystical Moroccan trance-dance band Innov Gnawa, allstar brass pickup group Fanfare Barbès, (with members of Red Baraat, Slavic Soul Party and Banda de los Muertos), elegantly menacing film noir instrumental icons Big Lazy, Colombian folk reinventors Bulla en el Barrio and torrential Bahian drum orchestra Maracatu NY, Who’s playing when is still being figured out, but everybody on this bill is worth seeing.
 Advance tix are a bargain at $20; the show starts at 7 PM and goes into the wee hours.
 It might be the single best concert of the year.